erdomke/InnovatorAdmin/readme.md

 Innovator Admin is a tool for managing Aras Innovator installations.
 The initial focus of the tool is on installing and exporting packages.
-While tools already exist for package installs and exports, this tool attempts to improve the experience in the following key areas
+While tools already exist for package installs and exports, this tool attempts to improve the experience in the following key areas:

 ## Wizard Interface